Zulu Kingdom: KwaZulu Bantustan

 KwaZulu was a bantustan in South Africa, intended by the apartheid government as a semi-independent homeland for the Zulu people.
 The capital was moved from Nongoma to Ulundi in 1980.

 It was led until its abolition in 1994 by Chief Mangosuthu Buthelezi of the Zulu royal family and head of the Inkatha Freedom Party (IFP).
 It was merged with the surrounding South African province of Natal to form the new province of KwaZulu-Natal.

-The name kwaZulu translates roughly as Place of Zulus, or more formally Zululand.
+The name KwaZulu translates roughly as Place of Zulus, or more formally Zululand.

 Contemporary Zululand

-The area that was once the Zulu Kingdom is currently part of South Africa's KwaZulu-Natal, one of the country's nine provinces, and a large portion of the territory is made up of wildlife reserves and a major contributing source of income is derived from tourism – the area is known for its savanna covered hills.
+The Zulu Kingdom is currently part of South Africa's KwaZulu-Natal (of which the King of the Zulu Nation is the monarch), one of the country's nine provinces, under the leadership of King MisuZulu ka Zwelithini.
+A large portion of the territory is made up of wildlife reserves and a major contributing source of income is derived from tourism – the area is known for its savanna covered hills.
 It is home to a WWF Black Rhinoceros reintroduction project known as "The Black Rhino Range Expansion Project" within the Zululand Rhino Reserve (ZRR).
 The ZRR is a 20,000 hectare reserve consisting of 15 individually owned farms that have lowered their fences in order to further conservation.
 The Zulu royal family still fulfils many important ceremonial duties.